 6.)
 Draw/Discard Phase: You must Discard Down or you may Draw Up during this Phase.
 At the beginning of this Phase you must resolve (in any order) all effects that occur during the Draw/Discard before drawing or discarding cards.
 You cannot play any cards during this Phase.
-Then, if you have more cards in your hand than your Ability, you must discard down to your Ability unless your hand size is altered.
-These cards are immediately placed in your Discard Pile.
-If you have fewer cards in your hand than your Ability, unless your hand size is altered.
-You may draw one card at a time, stopping at any point as long as you do not exceed your Ability unless your hand size is altered.
-You may normally draw cards only during this phase.
+Then, if you have more cards in your Hand than your Ability, you must discard down to your Ability unless your Hand size is altered, which is known as your Maximum Hand Size.
+Your Maximum Hand Size is your Ability plus or minus any modifiers.
+When discarding down, these cards are immediately placed in your Discard Pile.
+If you have fewer cards in your Hand than your Ability, you may draw one card at a time, stopping at any point as long as you do not exceed your Maximum Hand Size.
 If you forget to draw during this phase, you will normally have to wait until your next Draw/Discard Phase to draw.
-After you have completed drawing up and or discarding cards your turn is over.
+After you have completed drawing up and/or discarding cards your turn is over.
+Regardless, of any effect (card or otherwise), before you draw a card during this phase, you must calculate how many cards you have the capability of drawing.
+Then you may draw only up to that many cards.
+(Also see Maximum Hand Size)